Okomu National Park: Fauna

 The park has diverse fauna, with 33 species of mammals including the African buffalo and the endangered African forest elephant.

 Elephant sightings are rare, although in 2007 a one-year-old elephant carcass was found, unlikely to have died from natural causes.
 Park officials claim that elephant poaching no longer occurs, despite the high prices commanded for ivory in Lagos.

 There is a population of the vulnerable white-throated guenon, a primate.

 Although no thorough study of the primate population has been done since 1982, chimpanzees were reported to be present in the region in 2009.

-The number of chimpanzees estimated to live in the Okomu Forest reserve was guessed to be 25–50 in 2003, and some may use the national park at times.
+The number of chimpanzees estimated to live in the Okomu Forest Reserve was guessed to be 25–50 in 2003, and some may use the national park at times.

 Other animals found in the park include dwarf crocodiles, red river hog, sitatunga, warthog, civet cat, Maxwell's duiker, grass cutter, mona monkey, Thomas's galago and tree pangolin and the red-capped mangabey.

 About 150 species of birds have been identified.

 These include Angolan pitta, grey parrot, wrinkled hornbill, fish eagle, hawks, woodpeckers, great owl, grey hornbill, cattle egret, black-casqued hornbill, yellow-casqued hornbill, Sabine's spinetail, Cassin's spinetail, black spinetail, white-breasted nigrita, chestnut-breasted nigrita, pale-fronted nigrita and yellow-throated cuckoo.

 Terrestrial molluscs seem exceptionally vulnerable to extinction, and low diversity may indicate subtle environmental problems.

 A survey of land molluscs in a small area of the forest found 46 species in 11 molluscan families, of which Streptaxidae snails accounted for over a third.
 This is much lower diversity than has been found in Cameroon and Sabah.

 However, it may be due to the very limited sample in just one area.

 Perhaps of greater interest to most visitors, the park has over 700 species of colourful butterflies.

-Flora

-In the Okomu Forest Reserve, one can find many native plant species.
-There are a total of 90 of these plants, which belong to 45 different plant families.
-Among these families, Euphorbiaceae and legumes have the most species; 22 plant families have just one species each in the reserve.
-A survey was conducted to identify and catalog beneficial medicinal plants within the Okomu Forest Reserve.
-The results revealed a total of 60 distinct species, consisting of 50 leafy plants and 10 types of mushrooms.
-These plants have been recognized as valuable resources for traditional healthcare practices among the residents of various communities in the South-South region of Nigeria.